verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

 The status message contains additional information on the operation's success or failure.

 ## Re-register the managed cluster
-Perform the below steps to re-register the managed cluster with the admin cluster.
+Perform the following steps to re-register the managed cluster with the admin cluster.
 The cluster against which to run the command is indicated in each code block.
-#### On the admin cluster
-Export the register YAML file created on the admin cluster freshly to re-register the managed cluster.
+1. On the admin cluster, export the register YAML file newly created on the admin cluster to re-register the managed cluster.
    ```
    # On the admin cluster
    $ kubectl --kubeconfig $KUBECONFIG_ADMIN --context $KUBECONTEXT_ADMIN \